 Artesia's report 'WRMP19 Household consumption forecast: baseline forecast' describes in more detail how the model was developed.
-This report is included in Appendix A.
+This report is included in Level 2 Appendix C of this report.

 3. Non-household consumption model

 Prior to developing a non-household demand forecast, WRSE commissioned Artesia Consulting to undertake a review of the current methods used by water companies for non-household demand forecasts and compare them to the Water Resources Planning Guideline.
 This review made a number of conclusions and recommendations from which WRSE developed a specification for the initial non-household demand forecast.
 The scope of this work was to develop a non-household demand forecasting model and produce a non-household demand forecast for the period 2025 to 2100 that is fully compliant with the Water Resource Planning Guideline.
 The requirement were: